Ali-Mikael/Application-hacking/h3-NoStringsAttached.md

 So my instinct said: Don't write it down in plain text anywhere.

-This is what I came up with:
+**This is what I came up with:**
-- First transform the string into bytes, then XOR it with a non printable character like `0x1b`
+- First transform the string into bytes (represented as hex), then XOR it with a non printable character like `0x1b`
 - Add the encoded array into the program manually
 - Byte array is then decoded at runtime